What is Escheatment?

-Once, the property has been taken over by the government, the owner can still access it by filing a claim.
-The property can be both tangible and intangible, with intangible assets being harder for businesses to reclaim.
+Once the property has been taken over by the government, the owner can still access it by filing a claim.
+The property can be either tangible and intangible, with intangible assets being harder to reclaim.
 Escheatment laws can be general and vary by state.
-Since each person has their own rights to their property, it is up to the state to decide what and when the abandoned property is turned over to the state.
+Since each person has their own rights to their property, it is up to the state to decide what and when abandoned property is turned over to the state.

 History of Escheatment